martvanrijthoven/concurrent-buffer/README.md

 # if the messages from the commander and the produced data are first in first out
 deterministic = True

-# the number of buffers each with shape of BUFFERSHAPE
+# the number of buffers each with shape of buffer_shape
 count = cpus * len(BufferState)

 # buffer system contains the information of the system